Page seven, battlefield landscapes, prisoners

 'Thousands of German prisoners captured in the final rout of the German armies on the Sambre'.

-'French artillery on their way to new positions pass prisoners taken in our big drive'.
+'French 75s returning to Chemin des Dames pass prisoners taken in our big drive near St. Quentin'.

 'Boche machine-gun captured and gunner taken prisoner by our advancing troops at "Plug Street"'.